rmrk-team/rmrk-docs/docs/lego2.5-equippable.md

 ---
-title: "NFT 2.0 Lego 2.5: Bases and Equippable NFTs"
+title: "Bases and Equippable NFTs"
 ---

 We introduce the concept of a BASE.